 "Zircon", from DARK ENERGY by Robert Morgan, copyright © 2015 by Robert Morgan.
 Used by permission of Viking Books, an imprint of Penguin Publishing Group, a division of Penguin Random House LLC.
-This film was produced by Christopher Lirette, Clint Fluker, and Tim Rainey II.
+This film was produced by Emma Lirette, Clint Fluker, and Tim Rainey II.

 About the Author